Cover for Harold Jacob Dyck's Obituary

 Harold Jacob Dyck was born on April 7, 1941, in Rosthern, Saskatchewan, to Jacob and Helena Dyck.
 He passed away peacefully at his daughter’s home in Indianapolis on January 2, 2026.

-The eldest of seven brothers, he is predeceased by infant brother Waldemore, brothers Leonard, Elmer, and Harvey, and son Geoffrey.
+The eldest of seven brothers, he is predeceased by infant brother Waldemar, brothers Leonard, Elmer, and Harvey, and son Geoffrey.

 Harold moved the family to the United States to attend seminary in Fresno, CA. There he also pastored a small church in Reedley.
 Completing his seminary studies, Harold led the family to Hillsboro, KS, where he took a position teaching Biblical studies at Tabor College and Alfrieda continued her nursing career.
 After moving to South Bend, IN, Harold continued his studies in Old Testament at Notre Dame and enjoyed his teaching responsibilities.
 He later worked in real estate for several years in South Bend.
 Harold, Alfrieda and Geoffrey moved back to Winnipeg in 2008 where they rekindled many relationships with Canadian family and friends.